TraversalBench: Challenging Paths to Follow for Vision Language Models: Benchmark Design and Dataset Construction

 \subsection{Dataset Summary}

 The resulting benchmark is balanced across populated complexity cells and multiple point-count settings.
 This design allows us to separate the effects of crossings, windingness, path length, and confounding structure rather than collapsing them into a single undifferentiated notion of difficulty.
-Please see Figure~\ref{fig:new_model_coverage_heatmap} for details; not all cells can be covered due to constraints described in \ref{sec:si_constraints}.
+In the base (non-confound) dataset, there are 6192 unique examples.
+In the confound dataset, there are 6200 unique examples.
+Please see Figure~\ref{fig:new_model_coverage_heatmap} for details; not all cells can be covered due to constraints described in 2.2 and in Appendix \ref{sec:si_constraints}.